Understanding the US China Trade War: Timeline of Key Events

 What Winning a Trade War Looks Like

 It’s difficult to assess the pros and cons of the US China trade war.
-It’s an ongoing conflict that seems to have no end in sight, and it’s impossible to predict how Donald Trump and Xi Jinping will tackle the problems and fix the broken friendship between the two countries.
+It’s an ongoing conflict that seems to have no end in sight, and it’s impossible to predict how Donald Trump and Xi Jinping will tackle the problems and fix the broken friendship between the two countries in 2025 and forward.

 However, the game of politics requires that wars end with a clear winner and a clear loser.
 There are big egos in the room, and progress has been slow.

-In truth, this protracted conflict will end up costing both countries and the rest of the world dearly.
-In the twenty-first century, the economies of the world are woven together.
-They depend on each other.
-What hurts one country has ripple effects around the world.
+In truth, this protracted conflict may end up costing both countries and the rest of the world dearly.

 About author